jrandj/java-11/README.md

 	int size();
 	void clear();
 	boolean contains(Object object);
-	boolean removeIf(PRedicate<? super E> filter);
+	boolean removeIf(Predicate<? super E> filter);
 	void forEach(Consumer<? super T> action);
 	```

-1. The Collections.sort() method is commonly used when working with collections.
+1. The *Collections.sort()* method is commonly used when working with collections.
 To sort objects that you create yourself, Java provides an interface called Comparable.
 This is shown below:
     ```java
     public interface Comparable<T>{
         int compareTo(T o);
     }
 	```

-1. The compareTo() method returns:
+1. The *compareTo()* method returns:
-    * The number 0 when the current object is equivalent to the argument to compareTo().
+    * The number 0 when the current object is equivalent to the argument to *compareTo()*.
-    * A negative number when the current object is smaller than the argument to compareTo().
+    * A negative number when the current object is smaller than the argument to *compareTo()*.
-    * A positive number when the current object is larger than the argument to compareTo().
+    * A positive number when the current object is larger than the argument to *compareTo()*.

 1. An example is shown below:
     ```java